-President and Chief Operating Officer, Gilead Sciences
+President and Chief Executive Officer, Gilead Sciences

 Dr. Milligan joined Gilead Sciences in 1990 as a research scientist and was made Director of Project Management and Project Team Leader for the Gilead Hoffmann-La Roche Tamiflu® collaboration in 1996.
 In 2002, Dr. Milligan was appointed Chief Financial Officer.
 He was named Chief Operating Officer in 2007 and President in 2008.
 Dr. Milligan was appointed Chief Executive Officer and elected to the Board of Directors of Gilead in 2016.